 Power Yoga is an empowering yoga practice.
 All yoga should have the same objective, which is, essentially, "wellness".
 Wellness can be expressed in many ways using many terms.
 The word yoga literally translated into English means “yoke“ or “to yoke".
 You can translate yoke into join, union, harmonize, or harness.
 I like the word harness because harnessing connotes steering.
 It is the steering of oneself instead of being steered.
 Being steered by mental habit patterns that one is usually unaware they are partaking in.

-Just because these are the literal translations and definitions does not mean that is the objective of the person, studio or lineage that is calling their practice yoga or Power Yoga.
-Some people’s objective could be flexibility, some may want beauty and some injury prevention, and I’m sure there may be many other objectives.
+Just because these are the literal translations and definitions does not mean that is the objective of the person, studio, or lineage that is calling their practice yoga or Power Yoga.
+Some people’s objectives could be flexibility, some may want beauty and some injury prevention, and I’m sure there may be many other objectives.
 Us westerners are certainly mutating this age-old practice to fit our agendas.
 This is not a criticism, just an observation of what is happening.

 What is the Difference Between Yoga and Power Yoga?

 A Power Yoga class is like a mild, mini life.
 One travels through pleasure and pain, difficulty and ease, sometimes one likes what they see and feel, and sometimes they don’t.
 The mental practice emphasized by constant reminders is to go through all this with a calm and balanced mind.
-As one develops this ability to move through the class in a calm, less reactive and more accepting manner, this ability translates to life outside the class.
+As one develops this ability to move through the class in a calm, less reactive, and more accepting manner, this ability translates to life outside the class.
 It’s as if calmness is a muscle, and we are developing it because it kind of actually is!
 So you could look at a Bryan Kest Power Yoga class as a safe place to practice living, as well as a community of like-minded people coming together to support each other in a benevolent mentality.
 Take a class at my Santa Monica studio or online and see for yourself.